pism/pism/doc/pismpython/inverse/refresher.rst

 :math:`\vd \mapsto J_D(\vd-\vd_0)` subject to the constraint  :math:`J_\misfit(\vd)\le M` :cite:`Tarantola`.

-Selection of the penalty parameter :math:`\eta` therefore indirectly determines the acceptable level of misfit :math:`M`.
+Selection of the penalty parameter :math:`\eta` therefore indirectly determines the acceptable value :math:`M` of the misfit functional.
-The inverse problem is regularized by seeking the design parameters :math:`\vd` that are closest (as measured by :math:`J_D`) to the initial estimate :math:`\vd_0` and such that their associated misfit is consistent with the misfit :math:`M` specified indirectly by :math:`\eta`.
+The inverse problem is regularized by seeking the design parameters :math:`\vd` that are closest (as measured by :math:`J_D`) to the initial estimate :math:`\vd_0` and such that the value of the misfit functional is consistent with the value specified indirectly by :math:`\eta`.

 .. note::